goblint/testing-framework/README.md

 	* The with NUMBER specified scheduled timer will be canceled.
 The number of a timer can be identified through its position in the list provided by schedule print.
 The index starts at 0.
 * pull
     * The client will pull the newest version of Goblint from the Goblint repository.
+* qs BENCHMARK
+    * The client will issue a benchmark request to the server, the server sets a recurring benchmark up, which starts in 5 seconds and repeats once per day at the time the first benchamr started